Spanish, B.A. (Madrid)

 - One 4000-level Spanish course

 The 4000-level courses require language competency equivalent to SPAN 3040.
-Only Spanish courses in which a student earns the grade of C or higher may be counted toward the minor.
+Only Spanish courses in which a student earns a grade of C or higher may be counted toward the minor.

 Students who study Spanish language and literature receive a solid foundation of excellent analytical and language skills, and strong intercultural knowledge.
 Our alumni have enrolled in graduate programs to continue their Spanish studies.
 Many students who combine Spanish studies with other majors and minors find employment in education, translation, editing and publishing companies, business, government and nonprofit agencies.
 Some students choose to pursue service upon graduation through organizations such as the Jesuit Volunteer Corps or the U.S. Peace Corps.